roybailey/research-kotlin-springboot/README.md

 _Nuggets of Knowledge and Thinking from last people to work on the project._
 _e.g. suggestions for technical debt reduction, simplification or enhancements_

+* TODO: tag TestContainer/integration tests and exclude from maven build